Rolling the Stone up the Hill or Focusing on Implementation

 What is the Best Practice to Promote Transfer and Implementation of New Learning?

-To improve teacher learning and implementation, professional learning should be grounded in the following principles:
+To improve teacher learning and implementation, professional learning should be personalized and grounded in the following principles:

 promote implementation.
 Teachers report that training which links most directly to the content and grades they teach is more useful than general training alone (Darling-Hammond et al., 2009).